kuchuk-borom-db/YouTag/README.md

 - [Getting Started](#getting-started)

 ### Overview
-YouTags is a platform that allows users to organize their YouTube videos using custom tags.
-Users can authenticate with their Google account, add YouTube videos to their collection, and manage them with personalized tags for better organization and searchability.
+YouTags is a platform that allows users to organize their YouTube videos using custom userTags.
+Users can authenticate with their Google account, add YouTube videos to their collection, and manage them with personalized userTags for better organization and searchability.

 ### Architecture
 The application follows a modular monolith architecture using Spring Modulith with clear boundaries between different domains:

 ```
 ├── auth          # Authentication and authorization
-├── tag           # Tag management
+├── userTag           # Tag management
 ├── user          # User management
 ├── video         # Video information
 ├── user_video    # User-video relationships